langchain-ai/langgraph/docs/docs/troubleshooting/errors/INVALID_CHAT_HISTORY.md

 There could be a few reasons you're seeing this error:

 1. You manually passed a malformed list of messages when invoking the graph, e.g. `graph.invoke({'messages': [AIMessage(..., tool_calls=[...])]})`
-2. The graph was interrupted before receving updates from the `tools` node (i.e. a list of ToolMessages) and you invoked it with a an input that is not None or a ToolMessage, e.g. `graph.invoke({'messages': [HumanMessage(...)]}, config)`.
+2. The graph was interrupted before receiving updates from the `tools` node (i.e. a list of ToolMessages) and you invoked it with a an input that is not None or a ToolMessage, e.g. `graph.invoke({'messages': [HumanMessage(...)]}, config)`.
     This interrupt could have been triggered in one of the following ways: